bplmaps/walk-to-the-sea-website/content/locations/beacon-hill.md

 title: Beacon Hill
 metaDescription: After the American Revolution, Beacon Hill became central to Boston’s rapid growth.
 description: William Blaxton, the first English settler in Boston, chose the south-facing slope of Beacon Hill as a building location.
-The Massachusett people already lived here, and the hill was particularly for its freshwater springs.
+The Massachusett people already lived here, and the hill was a particularly desirable location due to its freshwater springs.
   After the American Revolution, Beacon Hill became central to Boston’s rapid growth.
 order: 0